 By signing a deed of gift agreement, the narrator gives an individual or organization the rights to use the oral history materials without having to compensate the narrator for them.

 If you’re conducting an oral history interview, be sure that you collect a deed of gift properly and that everyone involved signs it.
 To get a better idea of what a deed of gift looks like, here’s a sample from the University of Kentucky.
-JotForm makes collecting these forms much easier — with the e-signature feature, narrators can complete them online.
+Jotform makes collecting these forms much easier — with the e-signature widget, narrators can complete them online.